 After a Houston tire blowout truck crash, there are several steps you can take to uphold your rights and protect your health.
 These steps include:

 - Seek prompt medical care.
 The injuries suffered in truck accidents are often severe and could be life-altering.
 Seeking immediate medical attention for your injuries will ultimately help your recovery.

 - Contact an experienced truck accident attorney.
 Truck accidents are often major, complex events.
 A truck accident lawyer can help you navigate the steps you should take to protect your right to compensation.
 They’ll launch an immediate investigation into the cause of the accident before evidence gets destroyed, and they’ll handle communication with the trucking company’s insurance companies.

 - Continue to follow your treatment plan.
-Follow your doctors’ orders and continue to attend all of the appointments with your doctors, physical therapists, and other medical professionals.
-Doing so will protect your health and show that you’re doing everything you can to recover.
+Follow your doctor’s orders, and attend all the appointments with your doctors, physical therapists, and other medical professionals.
+Doing so will protect your health and show you’re doing everything possible to recover.

 - Gather documentation related to the accident.
 Collect medical records, medical bills, pay stubs, tax documents, photos and videos of the accident, and anything else that could help show the extent of your losses and your injuries.

 - Avoid discussing the accident with others.
-Refrain from talking about the accident publicly or posting updates on social media, as your information could potentially be twisted and used against you.
+Refrain from publicly talking about the accident or posting updates on social media, as your information could be twisted and used against you.

 Contact Our Houston Truck Tire Blowout Accident Lawyer

 At The Callahan Law Firm, we have over 25 years of experience helping accident victims seek justice after a truck accident.
 We have the experience and resources to handle even the most complex truck accident cases and provide the responsible and compassionate representation you need.